IBM/aspera-cli/README.md

 To activate, use option `notif_to`.

-A default e-mail template is used, but it can be overriden with option `notif_template`.
+A default e-mail template is used, but it can be overridden with option `notif_template`.

 The environment provided contains the following additional variables: